rivertb/BMC-Helix-OnPrem-Installation-3-ITSM/README.md

 ![Helix Portal](./diagram/tctlgentenant-image-pull-error.png)

-Use the following command to query the missing image file name and add it to the local image library.
+Use the following command to query the missing image file name and add it to the local image registry.
 ```
 kubectl -n helixade describe pod <POD-NAME>
 ```